zuiko21/minimOS/hard/acapulco.md

 256x240 mode*, as the whole 480 image lines are used, and some monitors may not have room enough for top or bottom lines under such displaced `VSYNC` pulse.

-On the other hand, the 6345/6445 may fine-adjust the `VSYNC` pulse length, thus highly recommended in any case.
-To keep the desired 6845 compatibility, this setting (together with those 6345/6445-specific ones) **must be done by the Firmware** so the OS *driver* does not have to check for other than the generic 6845 registers.
+On the other hand, the 6345/6445 can fine-adjust the `VSYNC` pulse length *and* position, thus highly recommended in any case.
+To keep the desired 6845 compatibility, this setting (together with those 6345/6445-specific ones) **must be done by the Firmware** during *cold boot*, so the OS *driver* does not have to check for other than the generic 6845 registers.

 ### Palette for the *Colour RAM*